French battleship Courbet: Interwar years

-This was much more extensive than her earlier refit as all of her boilers were replaced or overhauled: she received six oil-fired du Temple boilers that had been built for the scrapped battleship Normandie and sixteen coal-fired boilers from Normandies sister Flandre.
+This was much more extensive than her earlier refit as all of her boilers were replaced or overhauled: she received six oil-fired du Temple boilers that had been built for the scrapped battleship Normandie and sixteen coal-fired boilers from Normandie's sister Flandre.
 The ship was only able to reach 18.2 kn at a displacement of 24748 t during her sea trials afterwards.
-Courbets fire-control systems were comprehensively upgraded with the installation of a Saint-Chamond-Granat system in a director-control tower (DCT) on the top of the tripod mast, and all of her original rangefinders were replaced with the exception of the 2 m rangefinders in each turret.
+Courbet's fire-control systems were comprehensively upgraded with the installation of a Saint-Chamond-Granat system in a director-control tower (DCT) on the top of the tripod mast, and all of her original rangefinders were replaced with the exception of the 2 m rangefinders in each turret.
 The DCT was fitted with a 4.57-metre coincidence rangefinder, and a 3 m stereo rangefinder was added to the DCT to measure the distance between the target and shell splashes.
 Additional 4.57-metre rangefinders were added in a duplex mounting atop the conning tower and another at the base of the mainmast.
 The Barr & Stroud 7.6-metre instrument was removed, and a traversable 8.2 m rangefinder was fitted to the roof of the forward superfiring turret.
 Directors with 2-metre rangefinders were also added to control the secondary guns.
 The ship's Mle 1918 AA guns were exchanged for seven Canon de 75 mm modèle 1922 guns, and they were provided with a pair of high-angle 1.5 m rangefinders, one on top of the duplex unit on the conning tower and one in the aft superstructure.

 On 25 March 1931, Courbet had a breakdown in one of her turbines and had to return to the shipyard for repairs.
 After running her sea trials on 9–12 June, she was assigned to the Training Division as part of the gunnery school.
 The ship conducted several gunnery exercises from 4 February to 27 May 1932 before she returned to the shipyard to have her condensers retubed and her two inner propellers replaced.
 In 1933 and 1934, Courbet and her sister Paris, both assigned to the Training Division, rarely left port.
 Courbet had her propulsion machinery overhauled in 1937–1938, and the navy took the opportunity to remove her torpedo tubes and reinforce her anti-aircraft armament with the addition of a few Hotchkiss 13.2 mm anti-aircraft machineguns.
 The Training Squadron was disbanded on 10 June 1939, and the sisters were assigned to the 3rd Battle Division of the 5th Squadron.
 The ships began a cruise on 14 June during which they visited Mers-el-Kebir and Casablanca, French Morocco, before arriving in Brest on 11 July where the division was assigned to the 2nd Maritime Region which was headquartered there, retaining their role as gunnery training ships.